Kosciusko Kemper: Law and politics

 After the Civil War, Kemper moved to Alexandria, Virginia where he practiced law and served as a notary.
 He also served as president of the Alexandria Academy, a school for women.
 Kemper was a practicing attorney in Virginia for 32 years.

 Kemper later was elected as Mayor of Alexandria, serving three terms from 1874 to 76 and 1877 to 1878.
 After serving as Mayor, Kemper was appointed as Alexandria's City Attorney from 1879 to 1883.
-From 1885 to 1889, Kemper served as private secretary on the staff of Joseph E. Johnston, U.S. Commissioner of Railroads in the Cleveland Administration.
+From 1885 to 1889, Kemper served as private secretary on the staff of Joseph E. Johnston, a commissioner of railroads in the Grover Cleveland administration.

 Kemper was elected as Superintendent of Alexandria Public Schools, serving from 1893 to 1909.
 During this period, he was involved as a founding member of the Historic Alexandria Preservation Society.

 Kemper was an active Mason, serving from 1888 to 1890 as the Grand Master of the Washington-Alexandria Lodge.
 In 1906, Kemper served as the Grand Master of the Grand Lodge of Virginia, one of the oldest independent masonic grand lodges in the United States.

 Death

-Kemper died on January 26, 1910, in Washington, D.C. and is interred at the Saint Paul's Cemetery in Alexandria.
+Kemper died on January 26, 1910, in Washington, D.C., and is interred at the Saint Paul's Cemetery in Alexandria.